bKiraly/DHBW_WISCI16_Notes/MD/Communication Systems.md

 > **Max Transmission Unit (MTU)** analyzes the network to get the maximal size packets that can be transmitted over the network.

+##### Transparent Fragmentation

+Fragments are assembled before being sent on through the next link.
+This is slower but allows more efficient splitting of packets.

+##### Non-Transparent Fragmentation

+Each fragment is re-fragmented separately.
+This means the fragments can be forwarded without delay, but it may *double* the load on the link on misconfigured MTUs.

 ### Network layer on the Internet

 #### IPv4